webmastersmith/WGU_Cloud_Computing/D325_CompTIA_Network+N10-008/CompTIA_Network+N10-008.md

     - electromagetic interference (EMI): electromagnetic source not part of signal(noise). microwave, other wifi on same channel, bluetooth, cordless phone.
   - **Decibel (dB) loss**: one-tenth of a bel. signal strength(power|magnitude of an electric field). closer to 0 better. -65dBm good signal. -80dBm packet loss.
     - dB loss: poor signal, CRC errors, data corruption.
 EMI(electromagnetic interference).
-    - cable handling: no metal staples. bend radius.
+    - cable: proper distance. no metal staples. bend radius.
     - wifi: spectrum analyzer to find sources of noise, attenuation and signal strength.
-  - **Incorrect pinout**: makes sure wires are made correctly(pinout circuit tester)..
+  - **Incorrect pinout**: conductors are incorrectly wired into the terminals. pinout circuit tester.
-  - **Bad ports**: check interface error report on switch. speed, vlan, duplex match.
+  - **Bad ports**: no lights? check with loopback adapter.
+  - **Open/short**:
+    - open: conductor does not form a circuit.
+    - short: conductors are joined at some point.
-  - **Open/short**: poor wiring connector or damaged wires.
+    - poor wiring connector or damaged wires.
 TDR(time domain reflectometer) tells you how far down wire problem is.
-  - **Light-emitting diode (LED) status indicators**: interface status.
+  - **Light-emitting diode (LED) status indicators**: interface(link) status.
     - solid green: no traffic.
     - flickering green: normal
     - no light: port off, interface problem